 The Hanbali school of thought is the most strict regarding abortion.
 According to the Hanbali scholars, abortion is prohibited under any circumstances except in cases where the mother’s life is in danger.

 The Jaafari school of thought, also known as the Shia school of thought, allows abortion before 120 days of gestation if the mother’s life is in danger or if the fetus has a severe abnormality incompatible with life.

 The Islamic Perspective on Life and Death

-To understand the Islamic stance on abortion in the context of an unwanted pregnancy, it is essential to consider its perspective on life and death.
-In Islam, life is considered a valuable gift from Allah that should always be respected and safeguarded.
+To understand the Islamic stance on abortion in the context of unwanted pregnancy, it is essential to consider its perspective on life and death.
+In Islam, life is regarded as a valuable gift from Allah that should always be respected and safeguarded.
 Similarly, death is viewed as a natural aspect of human existence that should be accepted as an inevitable part of life.
 Therefore, Islam does not support or justify any action that deliberately causes harm or terminates an unwanted pregnancy.